Sang-Min-Park/Sang-Min-Park/README.md

 - Computer architecture for AI and data-centric workloads
 - AI accelerators and domain-specific computing
 - Hardware–software co-design for performance and energy efficiency
-- Design space exploration and architecture evaluation
+- GPU architecture, memory hierarchy, and data movement optimization
-- NoC, memory hierarchy, and data movement optimization
+- Design-space exploration and architecture evaluation
 - FPGA/HLS-based accelerator design and prototyping

 ---